Friday, December 21, 2012

 Not always.
 The ultramarathon, and speaking more generally in terms of races of 50 miles to over 100, might be the one place your body weight will matter least.
 Granted, this does not mean you can be 50 lbs overweight and think you will do well, it does mean that someone with 10% or higher body fat won't be at a signicifant disadvantage.
 There is proven truth that less body fat, to a safe degree, means the body is carrying around less unnecessary weight.
 The question is, is muscle a necessary weight?
 The value of having glycogen, a little extra fat, and muscle can actually help you in longer races where the body needs to rely on it's own resources for fuel.
 I am glad that more "average", as in not skeletal looking, runners that are now doing well in the sport.
 Hal Koerner, David James, Frank Gonzalez, Timothy Olson, are just a few of the growing numbers of regularly built, but very fit, athletes rising to the tops of the ultramarathon world.
 Let's hope the trend continues.

 But, why is this even important to the 99.99% of us who are not elite athletes?
 It's important because while we are not as fast, we still want to perform at our best.
-Sometimes having long distance running as a hobby is a wonderful win, win situation because I get to do something I enjoy, it keeps me healthy, and there are the perks of having the easthetic benefits of a runner's body.
+Sometimes having long distance running as a hobby is a wonderful win, win situation because I get to do something I enjoy and it keeps me healthy.
 However, it wasn't more than a few years ago I wondered if being a skinnier runner would be the thing that would help me run faster.
 Afterall, I wasn't blessed with the genetic gifts of having a moderately good VO2 max, no less one in the 70s to 90's like most top level athletes.
-In fact, my modest VO2 max of 52 is less than many recreational runners that I know.
+In fact, my lung capacity is less than many recreational runners that I know.
 That being said, I figured that since running more didn't make me faster, and a strict workout plan wasn't making me faster, that losing weight was the ticket.
 Boy was I wrong!
 And that's a good thing.

 I wondered how could that be?
-I'm almost 20 lbs lighter, still have some muscle on me, but am slower now than ever before?
-That's when it hit me that not all bodies are built the same, and that my broad shoulders and thick calves were meant to support a body heavier and stronger than the weekling sub 140 lb frame I had developed over the past several months.
+I'm 20 lbs lighter, but now slower than ever before?
+That's when it hit me that not all bodies are built the same, and that my broad shoulders and thick calves were meant to support a body heavier and stronger than the sub 140 lb frame I had developed over the past several months.
 Bit by bit, I worked my way back into a stronger heavier body, but one that to my pleasant surprise was also much faster.
-By 2008 I returned to the ultramarathon scene and had a new found appreciation for the way God designed my particular body.
-Another valuable lesson I learned is that you can never judge a runner based on their looks.
-Seems simple enough, right?
-However, even after eight years of running, I can be a little insecure about my body type when toeing the line with tall skinny dudes in short shorts.
-I mean, geeze, they look like professional runners.
-They are all going to kick my sorry slow butt.
-Sometimes they do, and sometimes they don't.
-Sometimes it's the folks you least expect to run fast who end up doing so.
-I guess you really can't judge a book by its cover.
+I also introduced some different speed workouts into my weekly routine, so the muscle mass I was gaining back was more functional to running.
+By 2008 I returned to the ultramarathon scene and had a new found appreciation for the way my particular body was designed.
+I learned a valuable lesson in that some people can run fast being just skin and bones, but a lot of us don't have that in our genetics.
+For a lot of us, training methods aside, our optimal performance may be at a heavier weight where the strength of our muscles makes us faster than the lack of weight would.

 The photo above in from this past summer.
 I look lean and strong.
-These days I am somewhere between 155-160 lbs year round, and along with my running, I am still doing 3-4 days of strength training per week.
-Being able to bench press a lot or do 20 pull ups doesn't really matter much as far as running goes, but I like staying well rounded for the other sports I enoy.
+These days I am somewhere between 155 lbs year round, and along with my running, I am still doing 3-4 days of strength training per week.
+I will add that my strength training is now based more on lower weight and higher repetitions for endurance, I stretch more, and no longer attempt one rep maxes.
+Doing things like bench press or pull ups doesn't really matter much as far as running goes, but I like staying well rounded for the other sports I enjoy.
 I may be 20 lbs heavier than I was in 2006, but the 2012 version of me could kick the crap out of the 2006 version.
 Strong isn't just the new skinny, strong is the new fast.

 ....and remember, you aren't fat.
 You are famine resistant :-)